JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Processes

-Julia functions can run as processes (asynchronous tasks) registered to a clock.
+Processes are typical event sequences implemented in a function.
+They run as asynchronous tasks and get registered to a clock.

 ```@docs
 Prc